Shubhamjay11/Naive-Bayes-Classifier-on-User-Dataset/README.md

 It can be used in real-time predictions because Naïve Bayes Classifier is an eager learner.

-It is used in Text classification such as Spam filtering and Sentiment analysis
+It is used in Text classification such as Spam filtering and Sentiment analysis.

 ## Libraries Imported